jonnyberanek/react-native-bottom-action-sheet/README.md

 # react-native-bottom-action-sheet

 A node javascript library which provides an Android implementation of ActionSheetIOS for React Native.
+Adheres to Material Design guidelines for a basic list bottom sheet

 Originally inspired from: https://github.com/yfuks/react-native-action-sheet

 ### Setting up